Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

+Since the mechanism is fixed at second-price auctions, except for the reserve price, it remains to identify its distribution $G$ that is robustly optimal.
 As mentioned in the general setting, the seller's belief over valuations and his reserve price strategy is determined as the outcome of zero-sum, simultaneous move game between him and an adversarial nature.
 The seller chooses a (possibly degenerate) reserve price $G\in\mathcal{P}\left([0,1]\right)$ given the worst-case distribution $F$.
-Nature chooses the distribution of bidders' valuations $F\in\mathcal{P}\left(V,\{m_{i}\}_{i=1}^{n}\right)$ given the seller's reserve price $G$.
+Nature chooses the distribution of bidders' valuations $F\in\mathcal{P}\left(V,\{m_{i}\}_{i=1}^{n}\right)$ and the bidders' information structure $I\in\mathcal{I}$ given the seller's reserve price $G$.

-Given our restriction in equilibria with undominated strategies, bidders will bid their valuations in the second-price auction setting.
-Note also that the information structure $I\in\mathcal{I}$ chosen by nature does not affect the seller's revenue, since bidders will play their dominant strategies regardless of the realized signals.
-In other words,
+However, unlike in the setting where the seller picks an arbitrary mechanism $M$, nature's choice of the information structure $I$ does not affect the seller's revenue, since bidders will play their dominant strategies regardless of the realized signals.
+In other words, for any fixed value distribution $F$ and reserve price $G$, there is a unique truth-telling Bayes-Nash equilibrium in undominated strategies $\beta_{i}(v_{i}),\forall v_{i},\forall i$, which is the same across all private-value information structures.
+This implies,

 Because of this, we will ignore the information structure and focus solely on the value distribution.
-Throughout this section, we will assume that $F$ is equipped with $I_{0}=\{I_{i,0}\}_{i=1}^{n}$, or the \emph{null} information structure, in which all bidders have complete information of their own types, but have no information of their opponents' types.
+Throughout this section, we will assume that $F$ is equipped with the uninformed common-prior (UCP) information structure $I_{0}$.

 Given this behavior, we denote the expected revenue given $F$ and $G$, as follows: